Erdos-Red-Eye/CMM_Patient_Expenses/README.md

 #### CatBootRegressor:

 ### In order to predict claims acceptance or rejection, we have tried follwoing classfier models:
 - As we have unbalanced data for accepted and rejected claims (9:1 ratio), we need to deal with data balancing for our models.
-BalancedRandomForestClassifier can balance the data so we directly apply the model, but we did downsampling of accepted claims with XGBoost lassifier to optimize performance.
+BalancedRandomForestClassifier can balance the data so we directly apply the model, but we did downsampling of accepted claims with XGBoost classifier to optimize performance.
     - BalancedRandomForestClassifier
     - XGboostClassifier